 Choose Healthy Plants and Hardy Varieties

-- Choose hardy varieties.
+Healthy plants establish more quickly, rapidly growing the root system that's so critical to winter hardiness.
+Then, you also need to choose a hardy variety.
 Generally, varieties with medium-size flowers overwinter better than large-flowered types, but there are several exceptions.
 In any case, obtaining the very hardiest cultivars is only a concern in northern areas such as Zones 4 and 5.
-Varieties that have overwintered well for the Green Bay Botanical Garden in Wisconsin include the Sky, Delta, Bingo, and Accord Series.
-Icicle pansies (and violas) have been bred specifically for cold hardiness and also have tested well in Zone 4.
-Other pansies that are reported to grow well in the north are Crystal Bowl, Presto, Skyline, Universal, and Maxim.
+Varieties that overwinter well include the Sky, Delta, and Accord Series.
+Icicle pansies (and violas) have been bred specifically for cold hardiness and also have done well in Zone 4.
+Other pansies that are reported to grow well in the north are Crystal Bowl, Universal, and Maxim.

 A technique gaining in popularity is to plant spring-blooming bulbs in fall in the usual fashion, then install pansies in the same bed, right over the bulbs.
 The bulbs will emerge and bloom as usual in spring.
 When their flowers die down, the pansies will just be starting their spring bloom, providing additional color while the bulb foliage ripens.
 This is a great way to get more color from your beds until it's time to plant summer annuals.

 Shopping for Pansies

 Pansies don't have a long shelf life in cell packs.
 They stretch out quickly, and once they do, they'll never do as well when planted.
 Garden centers often sell older, stretched out plants at a discount, but resist the temptation to buy them.

 Healthy pansies are compact, have minimal leaf yellowing, and probably show fewer blooms while in the packs because they're younger plants.
 Despite the lack of color at the time of purchase, these are the plants you want.
 When you find cell packs that look good, pop a few plants out and look at the roots.
 They should be white, not brown, and should be well developed throughout the whole soil plug.